sybilhoangRG/support.balsamiq.com/content/cloud/cleanproject.md

 draft: ''
 ---

 Yes!
-Projects can easily be packed with many elements but sometimes a good cleanup will help to make your project cleaner, smaller (in size) and thus **much** faster!
-Let's look at different ways to optimize a project.
+Projects can be easily packed with many elements, and sometimes it's good to take a moment to do some house keeping.
+Cleaning up your project will make it easier to navigate, smaller in size, and thus **much** faster!

+Let's look at few different ways to optimize a project.

 * * *